d3rb/Placeholder-for-Georgia-ReBORN/README.md

 They were photographed and edited in Photoshop.
 I've never used Photoshop before, so some may not find my placeholders perfect, but they do for me, and I've learned a lot from it.

+Placeholder for Georgia-ReBORN Theme "Skin"

+you find the Placeholder Folder at

+profil/georgia-reborn/images/discart

+pleace rename the File in to the zip Folder.

+"RTM.LPR90.Pink.SHADOW-Logo.NAB-Big.Centered.Org.Surface.png" to "cd-black.png" etc..